ShayNehmad/make-git-better/README.md

 ![ENCOM](https://vignette.wikia.nocookie.net/tron/images/0/02/Encom_front.jpg/revision/latest?cb=20100129215524)

 > Hello, Sam Flynn.
 I need to you get into _the Grid_; I need you to do it to get me OUT of the Grid.
 It's a long story, and we'll have to talk more later.
 Right now, you have to trust me.
-ENCOM (the bad guys) locked me inside the Grid, and you'll have to find the key to get me out.
+ENCOM (the bad guys 👿) locked me inside the Grid, and you'll have to find the key to get me out.
 >
 > For now, I've granted you access to ENCOM's basic login script.
 It's `ENCOM/login.py`.
->
-> Try to run it and see what happens.
+Try to run it and see what happens.
 If that doesn't work, read it to figure out what to do!

 NOTE: _Remember, to solve this you need to use only git commands, don't edit scripts manually._